fizzy-drinks/roguelike-jam-6/README.md

-# Isles

-**Isles** is my little procedural generation test.
-It generates islands in the sea (or sky) based on a time-based seed using procedural generation.

-It runs on Godot 4 and is available to test on [itch.io](https://fizzydrinks.itch.io/procedural-generation-screensaver)
+# Roguelike jam 6 project

+This project is being made for the [Roguelike jam 6](https://itch.io/jam/roguelike-jam-6).
+[Isles](https://fizzydrinks.itch.io/procedural-generation-screensaver) was created from an early procedural generation test of this project.